sangstar/sangstar.github.io/docs/_posts/2023-04-22-imbalanced-datasets.markdown

 Suppose a bank wants to create a classifier than determines whether bank transcations are fraudulent (`1`) or not (`0`).
 Suppose someone is tasked with creating this model, and trains a support vector machine, or maybe a basic decision tree for interpretability.
 Suppose that when they train the model, they rely on validation accuracy as a stopping criterion.

-Suppose they start training, and all of a sudden the model is trained quickly and in a few epochs, with validation accuracy well over 90%. *This should be an expected result if you looked at the target distribution*, and you would probably *not* consider this model well-equipped to handle its use case if you were to look at its predictions on the test set.
-The model would be performing 3 matrix multiplication operations, activation function computations on 29 nodes, and yet I can create my own predictor that will likely do just as good a job in one line of code: `def predictor(x): return 0`
+Suppose they start training, and all of a sudden the model is trained quickly and in a few epochs, with validation accuracy well over 90%. *This should be an expected result if you looked at the target distribution*, and you would probably *not* consider this model well-equipped to handle its use case if you were willing to allow it to be better at catching fraud at the cost of sometimes flagging fraud where this none.
+For the model used, I can create my own predictor that will likely do just as good a job in one line of code: `def predictor(x): return 0`

 If the engineer were to look at his data, if the data is representative of a typical bank transactions dataset, fraudulent transactions would be horribly under-represented.
-This is an example of an imbalanced dataset, which accuracy is woefully equipped to handling.
-An imbalanced dataset is any dataset where the class distribution is not flat.
+This is an example of an imbalanced dataset, An imbalanced dataset is any dataset where the class distribution is not uniform for all classes.
 A *balanced dataset* is below, with arbitary classes $$A$$ and $$B$$.

 <p align="center">
   <img width="auto" height="auto" src="/assets/balanced_pie.jpg">